pesos/grofer/CONTRIBUTING.md

 - main branch for development.
 Small patches/enhancements go here.
 - stable branch for tagged releases.
 This is the branch that will be shipped to users.
 - Separate feature-x branches for adding new "big" features.
-These branches are merged with master, on completion.
+These branches are merged with main, on completion.
-- Once we are satisfied with a certain set of features and stability, we pull the changes from master to stable.
+- Once we are satisfied with a certain set of features and stability, we pull the changes from main to stable.
 A new release tag is made.
 - If bugs were found on the stable release, we create a hotfix branch and fix the bug.
-The master branch must also pull the changes from hotfix.
+The main branch must also pull the changes from hotfix.
 A new release tag is created (incrementing with a smaller number).